ARCHIVED: Getting started on Quarry

 Accounts on Quarry are available to all IU students, faculty, staff, and sponsored affiliated researchers.
 The maintenance window for Quarry is the first Tuesday of each month, 7am-7pm.

 Note: With Quarry retiring January 30, 2015, Research Technologies now hosts its "condominium computing" service on Karst.
-For more, see At IU, what options does UITS offer for purchasing computing resources in the UITS secure Data Centers?
+For more, see ARCHIVED: At IU, what options does UITS offer for purchasing computing resources in the UITS secure Data Centers?

 Following are some useful documents to help you get started running compute jobs on Mason: